MEET OUR TEAM

-Alissa is a PT resident, just graduating from her master’s program.
-She is a graduate of McMaster University in Hamilton, Ontario, where she recently received her master degree in physiotherapy.
-Prior, Alissa received an honours bachelor of science in human kinetics at the University of Guelph.
+Alissa is a graduate of McMaster University in Hamilton, Ontario, where she recently received her master degree in physiotherapy.
+Prior, Alissa received an honors bachelor of science in human kinetics at the University of Guelph.

 Alissa has an interest and looks to continue to refine her skills through continuing education in areas such as acupuncture, manual therapy and concussion/vestibular rehabilitation.
 Being born and raised in Grimsby, Alissa looks to help improve the quality of life and function of her patients, so that they are able to get back to what they love to do and enjoy all Grimsby has to offer!

 In her spare time, Alissa loves playing all sports.
 Some of these include hockey, soccer and volleyball.
-She also enjoys anything active outdoors and has a passion for travelling.
+She also enjoys anything active outdoors and has a passion for traveling.

 Krista Simpson, PTS, NWL, Pn1

 Krista is a physiotherapy assistant and personal trainer.
 Krista has a diploma from Mohawk College in health, wellness and fitness.
 Throughout her time at Mohawk, she was a strength and conditioning coach with Core Fusion, and also the head coach of the Lincoln Leapers competitive jump rope team.
 Krista has been able to explore her passion for exercise prescription and programming over the last five years.